 Back end development is commonly referred to as the “server-side” of the site.
 This is where all the coding, algorithms, creating libraries, and writing APIs comes in.
 Back-end developers create the site in order for everything on the front-end side to function.
 End users never see this side of the site, as back end development deals primarily with the “less fun” part of visiting a website. native app vs web app

 Now, let’s look at the main differences between front end and back end web development

 It’s easier to think of front end vs. back end development as two sides of the same coin.
 While they both work congruently to ensure that the website looks good and also works well, there’s key differences between the two roles:

-- Front end development deals with text, graphics, images, buttons, and navigation menus while back end development deals with storing, organizing, and creating functionality of this data on the front end.
+- Front end development deals with text, graphics, images, buttons, and navigation menus while back end development deals with storing, organizing, and creating the functionality of this data on the front end.

-- Back end development is referred to as “server-side” and never seen by the end user, while front end development is “client-side” and is the part that visitors interact with.
+- Back end development is referred to as “server-side” and never seen by the end-user, while front end development is “client-side” and is the part that visitors interact with.

 - Front end is visual, back end is the coding that makes the visuals work

 Contact Split Reef for Front or Back End Development Projects

 Are you looking to upgrade your website to allow visitors to place orders, make payments, upload and download files, and more?
 Split Reef’s expert team of front end and back end developers can help turn your business’ website from static and boring to a functional and beautiful piece of your company brand.
 Interact with your visitors more and let our team to the work to turn your website visitors into long-term, loyal customers.
 Contact our Columbus-based web design company.

 Split Reef is a modern, results-driven digital organization always ready to support clients in their search for digital supremacy.
 With Split Reef, your budget isn’t going to hold you back from partnering with us to make your project successful.
 Our offices are located in Columbus, Ohio and Jacksonville, Florida.